 - 3. No Grading Permit for Limited Residential or Agricultural Accessory Structures: In unforested areas of slopes of 0% to 15% that are also located within somewhat sensitive areas, no grading permit is required for structures of 600 square feet or less for the following types of structures associated with a residential or agricultural use: sheds, greenhouses, chicken coops, and similar small structures requiring no land disturbing activity - 4.
 Modification of Specific Development Standards for Residential Uses.
-Standards for Sensitive, Somewhat Sensitive, and Highly Sensitive Areas set out in Tables 5.04-1, 5.04-2, 5.04-3, and References 10 and 11 of Table 5.04-4 may be modified by Special Exception Review procedures set forth in Section 10.11 if the applicant demonstrates that no alternatives exist on areas with slopes less than 15% or areas outside of the MOD and if the application satisfies the public purpose of those standards to an equivalent degree. - 5.
+Standards for Sensitive, Somewhat Sensitive, and Highly Sensitive Areas set out in Tables 5.04-1, 5.04-2, 5.04-3, and References 10 and 11 of Table 5.04-4 may be modified by Special Exception Review procedures set forth in Section 10.11.01 if the applicant demonstrates that no alternatives exist on areas with slopes less than 15% or areas outside of the MOD and if the application satisfies the public purpose of those standards to an equivalent degree. - 5.
 Development Standards for Nonresidential Covered Activities.
-In addition to the Development Standards in Section 5.04.D., all non-residential Covered Activities must comply with the following standards.
+In addition to the Development Standards in Section 5.04.D., all nonresidential Covered Activities must comply with the following standards.
 Calculations must be provided consistent with the Sample MOD Clearing and Land Disturbing Area Tabulation in Section 5.04.I.

 Table 5.04-5.
-Development Standards for Non-Residential Covered Activities Standard All grading and land disturbing activity must be addressed in a geotechnical study prepared in Geotechnical Study 1 accordance with the FSM.
-50% of required parking must be of a permeable material and any overflow or special event parking 2 Permeable Surfaces must use and maintain surfaces or paving materials that are permeable to stormwater.
-Tree Cover Inventory, Tree Existing vegetation must be preserved to the maximum extent possible, and the following must be Conservation Plan, Invasive 3 submitted in accordance with the FSM: Species Management Plan Preservation of Existing Forested Covered Activities must demonstrate that a minimum of 30% of existing forested areas are 4 Area retained and Tree Canopy Coverage is provided on site.
-Virginia Natural Heritage Resources must be identified on a site, and any proposed Covered Activities Virginia Natural Heritage 5 must demonstrate no disturbance or impact to any Natural Heritage Resources as verified by the Virginia Resources Department of Conservation and Recreation.
-Wildlife and habitat listed in the Northern Virginia Planning Region of the Virginia Wildlife Action Plan 6 Virginia Wildlife and Habitat must be identified on a site, and any proposed Covered Activities must demonstrate no disturbance or impact to any wildlife or habitat as verified by the Virginia Department of Wildlife Resources.
-Where the resources and/or habitat cannot be feasibly avoided as described in the standards in Protective Measures and Other 7 Table 5.04-5, References 5 and 6, the Owner must consult with the County and Other Review Agencies Mitigation to develop protective measures and alternative mitigation efforts for implementation.
+Development Standards for Nonresidential Covered Activities Standard 1 Geotechnical Study All grading and land disturbing activity must be addressed in a geotechnical study prepared in accordance with the FSM.
+2 Permeable Surfaces 50% of required parking must be of a permeable material and any overflow or special event parking must use and maintain surfaces or paving materials that are permeable to stormwater.
+3 Preservation of Existing Forested Area Covered Activities must demonstrate that a minimum of 30% of existing forested areas are retained and Tree Canopy Coverage is provided on site.
+4 Protective Measures and Other Mitigation Where the resources and/or habitat cannot be feasibly avoided as described in the standards in Table 5.04-5, References 5 and 6, the Owner must consult with the County and Other Review Agencies to develop protective measures and alternative mitigation efforts for implementation.
+5 Tree Cover Inventory, Tree Conservation Plan, Invasive Species Management Plan Existing vegetation must be preserved to the maximum extent possible, and the following must be submitted in accordance with the FSM: 6 Virginia Natural Heritage Resources Virginia Natural Heritage Resources must be identified on a site, and any proposed Covered Activities must demonstrate no disturbance or impact to any Natural Heritage Resources as verified by the Virginia Department of Conservation and Recreation.
+7 Virginia Wildlife and Habitat Wildlife and habitat listed in the Northern Virginia Planning Region of the Virginia Wildlife Action Plan must be identified on a site, and any proposed Covered Activities must demonstrate no disturbance or impact to any wildlife or habitat as verified by the Virginia Department of Wildlife Resources.